-The Panama real estate market was one of the few in the world that did not crumble in the wake of the 2008 meltdown, and neither did its economy.
-Panama Canal revenues have surged these past several years, continuing to keep this country cash comfortable.
+Unlike many, Panama’s real estate market did not collapse in the wake of the 2008 meltdown.
+Its economy also remained strong.
+Panama Canal revenues have surged, continuing to keep this country cash comfortable.
 In addition, Panama is enjoying growth in both its financial services and tourism sectors and has established itself as a top tourist shopping destination.

-But if you come to purchase real estate in Panama leave all your ideas of how to buy behind and just bring your wits with you.
-Remember, this is a different world, with a different legal system and one that is sometimes fraught with fraud and con men.
-The worst of the con men speak excellent English and will help you purchase things at great prices… that do not even exist.
+But if you come to purchase real estate in Panama leave all your ideas of how to buy behind and bring your wits with you.
+Remember, this is a different world, with a different legal system and one sometimes fraught with fraud and con men.
+The worst of the con men speak excellent English and will help you purchase things at attractive prices… things which may not even exist.
 Do not expect the legal system in Panama to help you; once your money is gone it is gone.
-That said there is a right way to do things so that you can avoid the pitfalls.

-One of the biggest surprises for North Americans, who are accustomed to walking into a real estate agent’s office, detailing the specs for what they seek (two bedrooms, 2 ½ baths, US$200,000, in a nice school district, for example), then sitting back to watch as the agent types those details into his system to generate a series of listing sheets for every property currently available to suit.
+This is often a big surprises for North Americans, who are accustomed to walking into a real estate agent’s office, detailing the specs for what they seek (two bedrooms, 2 ½ baths, US$200,000, in a popular school district, for example), then sitting back to watch as the agent types those details into his system to generate a series of listing sheets for every property currently available to suit.

-That is not to say, however, that a particular piece of real estate might not be listed with more than one agent.
+However, a particular piece of real estate might be listed with more than one agent.
 But this is not because the agents are sharing listings.
 It’s because the seller has listed the property separately, agent to agent, often at differing prices.

 ROP or Right of Possession is where a person or family has effectively homesteaded land/property in Panama.
-They have a right to possess it, and they can legally transfer that right, but the owner is the government.
-The issue is who has that right and who else in that family, or even a neighbor, is going to also claim the same right.
+They have a right to possess it, and they can legally transfer the right, but the owner is the government.
+The issue is who has the right and who else in the family, or even a neighbor, is going to also claim the same right.
 If you buy the property can you obtain title?
 It is a risky business proposition.
 The government has a program to title ROP land, they want it all titled because titled land pays taxes, ROP land does not.